Former OF Gose flashes 100 mph heat for Indians, fans Perez

 CLEVELAND (AP) — Formerly a fleet outfielder, Anthony Gose returned to the majors five years later Monday night as a rocket-armed reliever for the Cleveland Indians, flashing 100 mph heat and fanning Royals slugger Salvador Perez.

-Gose pitched 1 2/3 innings, allowing one run with one walk and one strikeout in the second game of a doubleheader against Kansas City.
+Gose pitched 1 2/3 innings, allowing one run and one hit with one walk and one strikeout in the second game of a doubleheader against Kansas City.
 Of his 39 pitches, seven zoomed into triple digits.

+“That was pretty special to me,” Gose said.
+“It meant a lot to get the opportunity to go out there again.
+It's been a while.
+I'm excited to be able to have the opportunity.”

+Gose admitted there were more than a few days when his goal of getting back to the majors as a pitcher seemed like it might be unattainable, but he wasn't about to give up.

 “His story is something that makes me smile, it really does,” Cleveland interim manager DeMarlo Hale said earlier in the day.

-Gose finished his first appearance by striking out Perez — in the first game, the Royals star hit his 46th home run, breaking Johnny Bench’s record for most in a season by a catcher.
-Perez's homer tied for the most in the majors with Toronto's Vladimir Guerrero Jr.
+Gose finished his first appearance by striking out Perez on a 98 mph four-seam fastball — in the first game, the Royals star hit his 46th home run, breaking Johnny Bench’s record for most in a season by a catcher.
+Perez's homer tied Toronto's Vladimir Guerrero Jr. for the major league lead.

+“He’s not afraid to compete,” Hale said of Gose's matchup with Perez.
+“I didn’t even think about that in those terms.
+When we brought him in, it was a situation we were trying to get multi-innings from him, keep the game close.
+He did that but the competitor in him, it really doesn’t matter who’s in the box.”

+Gose didn't get a decision in the Indians' 4-2 loss, which completed Kansas City's sweep.

 Gose hit 100 mph on the radar gun with his second pitch, to Hunter Dozier to begin the fourth inning.
 Dozier drew a walk.